Massimo Lipari

 Canada

-I’m a fourth-year PhD student in phonetics at McGill University in Montreal, Quebec, affiliated with the Montréal Computational & Quantitative Linguistics Lab (MCQLL) and the Centre for Research on Brain, Language and Music (CRBLM).
+I’m a doctoral candidate in phonetics at McGill University in Montreal, Quebec, affiliated with the Montréal Computational & Quantitative Linguistics Lab (MCQLL) and the Centre for Research on Brain, Language and Music (CRBLM).
 My supervisors are Profs.
 Morgan Sonderegger and Meghan Clayards.

 In a previous life, I studied a bit of semantics, philosophy of language, and logic, and I have some experience teaching these topics as well.